-20 Top Things To Do in London With Kids
+20 Things To Do in London With Every Age Kid

 London is usually high on bucket lists for family vacations to Europe.
 The people speak English, there’s a lot of familiar, kid-friendly food, and the city has attractions and activities you know you want to see before you even pick up a guidebook.
 But which of those attractions will kids like best, where can you reliably take toddlers, and what will teens want to do in this famous U.K. city?

 Well, there’s plenty for all ages!
 We asked moms and dads who have lived in or spent considerable time in London to tell us their favorite things to do with their kids.
 Some are obviously kid friendly and others might surprise you.